microsoft/azure-pipelines-yaml/design/pipeline-triggers.md

 Usually, artifacts produced by a CI pipeline are consumed in another CD pipeline.
 Triggers help you achieve CICD scenarios.
 - I would like to trigger my pipeline when an artifact is published by ‘Helm-CI’ pipeline that ran on `releases/*` branch.
 - I would like to trigger my pipeline when an artifact is published and tested as part of Helm-CI pipeline and tagged as 'Production'.
-- I would like to trigger my pipeline when ‘TFS-Update’ pipeline has completed ‘Ring2’ stage.
+- I would like to trigger my pipeline when ‘TFS-Update’ pipeline has completed ‘Ring2’ stage so that I can run some diagnostics.

 #### Schema
 ```yaml